Himno Nacional Mexicano: Cultural significance

 At the time the Mexican national anthem was written, Mexico was still facing the effects of a bitter defeat in the Mexican–American War at the hands of the United States.
 The country felt demoralized and also divided, due to the cession of more than half of its territory due to its defeat to the United States.
 According to historian Javier Garciadiego, who spoke at a 2004 ceremony commemorating the 150th anniversary of the national anthem's adoption, the song disregards divisions and strife and encourages national unity.
 On that same date, Mexico City and other parts of the country stopped what they were doing and performed a nationwide singing of the national anthem.
 Individuals from other countries also participated, mostly at diplomatic offices or at locations where a high concentration of Mexican expatriates are found.
 The national anthem has also been described as one of the symbols of the "Mexican identity".

 On the rare occasions when someone performs the national anthem incorrectly, the federal government has been known to impose penalties to maintain the "dignity" of the national symbols.
 One example is when a performer forgot some of the lyrics at an association football match in Guadalajara, she was fined $400 MXN by the Interior Ministry and released an apology letter to the country through the Interior Ministry.
 Another infamous case is that of banda musician Julio Preciado, who performed the national anthem at the inauguration of the Caribbean Baseball Series in 2009; El Universal reported that "in a slow tone that has nothing to do with the rhythm of the National Anthem, the singer literally forgot the lyrics of the second stanza and mixed it with others", this earned the fanfare of those who were present at the stadium (and those watching it live on TV), some of the people attending the inauguration started shouting the phrases "¡sáquenlo!, ¡no se lo sabe! ¡fuera, fuera!"
 (Get him out!
 He doesn't know it!
 Out, out!).

-In addition, the national anthem is sometimes used as a kind of shibboleth: a tool against people who might not be "true Mexicans" (a "fake Mexican" being a migrant from another Latin American country, who pretends that he or she is from Mexico).
+In addition, the national anthem is sometimes used as a kind of shibboleth: a tool against people who might not be "true Mexicans" (as opposed to migrants from another Latin American country who pretend that they are from Mexico).
 The suspected are asked to sing Mexico's national anthem and it is widely expected that only "true Mexicans" will know the lyrics and tune and thus will be able to sing it.
 In one case, a young man of Afro-Mexican descent was stopped by police and forced to sing the national anthem to prove his nationality.
-In a separate incident in Japan, police officers asked four men to sing the Mexican national anthem after they were arrested in Tokyo on charges of breaking and entering.
-However, when the men could not sing the song, it was discovered that they were Colombians holding forged Mexican passports.
+In a separate incident in Japan, police officers asked four people to sing the Mexican national anthem after they were arrested in Tokyo on charges of breaking and entering.
+However, when they could not sing the song, it was discovered that they were Colombians holding forged Mexican passports.
 They were later charged with more counts on theft of merchandise and money.